 A recent social media post by Joe Rogan has stoked interest in an athlete from yesteryear.
 Russian super heavyweight wrestler Alexander Karelin who with an unbelievable record of 887 wins with only two losses.
 Was recognised as one of the most feared professional athlete’s in history.

-Alexander Karelin grew up in the depths of Siberia, having all the hall marks of a the real life superhero.
+Alexander Karelin grew up in the depths of Siberia, having all the hallmarks of a real-life superhero.
 He is also friends with UFC Greco Roman legend Randy Couture.
 And the great Fedor Emelianenko looks up to him as a sporting great.
-Fedor himself is quoted as saying that if Alexander had become and mma fighter, he would have dominated in the sport.
+Fedor himself is quoted as saying that if Alexander had become an MMA fighter, he would have dominated in the sport.